microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 <img src="assets/TypeAhead/ErrorState.png" width="400" height="600" />

 ### Debounce time
-A DebouncingTextWatcher will be added which will implement the default TextWatcher.
-We will use coroutineScope to add a debounce time before calling the host to fetch dynamic choices.
-By using coroutineScope we will have lifecycle awareness while fetching the dynamic choices and also cancel any stale fetch call while initiating a new one.
-The default value for this debounce time will be 250ms.
+1. A DebouncingTextWatcher will be added which will implement the default TextWatcher.
+2. We will use coroutineScope to add a debounce time before calling the host to fetch dynamic choices.
+By using coroutineScope we will have lifecycle awareness while fetching the dynamic choices which means if the new screen is closed, we will cancel the ongoing fetch call to prevent any memory leaks.
+3. Also we can cancel any stale fetch call (fetch dynamic choices) while initiating a new one.
+4. At a given time, we will only be waiting for one debounced fetch call to be completed.
+5. The default value for this debounce time will be 250ms.

 ![img](assets/TypeAhead/debouce.png)